 The dos and don'ts of debt collecting

-collectors is not.
-If you are intimidated by someone trying to recover a
+are being harassed or intimidated by someone trying to recover a

-debt, there are things you can do to stop their
+debt, there are things you can do to stop this behaviour.

 What debt collectors

 If you fall behind on your loan, credit card or utility bills

 and don't contact your provider or respond to them, a debt